29 Cool Alternative Web Browsers You Didn’t Know | 2023 Edition

 Platform: Windows, Mac, Android, iOS

-Sleipnir is a free web browser that lets you quickly locate the specific tab even when you have over 100 tabs open.
+Sleipnir is a free web browser that lets you quickly locate a specific tab even when you have over 100 tabs open.
 It works on the Blink engine and supports Chrome function extensibility (for Windows OS).

 Pros